-Doctoral studies in the English language programmes are free of charge, there is no tuition fee.
-Applicants only pay an application fee and also a fee for an assessment of previous foreign education (see more details in the part Admissions).
+The tuition fee for studying in doctoral programmes in English amounts to 1,000 CZK for every academic year begun.
+Applicants also pay an application fee and a fee for an assessment of previous foreign education (see more details in the part Admissions).

 The doctoral scholarship is paid to students in the full-time form of study who have met the prescribed conditions for its recognition.
 It is paid retrospectively for the past month to the student's bank account.
 The payout date is the 20th day of the month.
 The student is obliged to enter the bank account number into the SIS (in the personal data section), otherwise the scholarship cannot be paid to him/her.

 The payment of scholarships is governed by the following regulations: